 Abstract

 Most business are trying to make money.
-An easy way to save on costs is to take a process that takes several hours, and cut it down mere minutes.
+An easy way to save on costs is to take a process that takes several hours, and cut it down to mere minutes.
 In a nutshell, that is what automation testing does.
 It takes hours and hours of real people manually going through test cases to verify results, and creates a thorough, repeatable process that can be run without human guidance.
 There are many tools out on the market today that provide a user friendly environment for creating automation scripts.
 Telerik’s Test Studio, for testing web apps, is one of the most popular and widely used tools for testing web applications.

 Discussion will also include what benefits automation testing has to a business, the similarities between creating a manual script compared to an automated script, why creating a good initial script makes upkeep simple, and how regularly running automated test suites can prevent a million dollar mistake.